QA Investigation Results

 Observations:

-Based on observation and staff interview, it was determined that the facility failed to maintain adaptive equipment as needed by the individuals.
-This was noted for the only two individuals in the home who required the use of a bed alarm for safety (Individuals #1 and #2).
+Based on record review and staff interview, it was determined that the facility failed to ensure a continuous active treatment program was implemented.
+This was noted for all three individuals in the sample (Individuals #1, #2, and #3).

 The findings included: